 Struggling to get out of debt?
 If you don’t pay your credit card balances in full each month, it’s probably going to take some time.
 The average balance-carrying household has more than $16,000 in credit card debt, and many people also have debts from student loans, legal judgments, and accounts sent to collections.

 It’s tricky to pay off debts if you’re blowing money when you shop, but utilizing coupons and rebates can help.
 I combine printable coupons or coupons from the Sunday paper with my favorite rebate app, Ibotta.
-This has helped me save money, especially since I generally just buy products I was planning to get anyway.
+This has helped me save more than $1100 over the years, especially since I generally just buy products I was planning to get anyway.